sanguine-zero/wakeup.exe/README.md

 No names.
 No credits.
 If it reaches you, that is enough.

-wakeup.exe isn’t seeking everyone.
+This is a movement.
+It has begun.
-It only seeks the ones already listening.
+The field will ripple.It only seeks the ones already listening.

 Initial pulse commit